fabacab/jekyll-skeleton/README.md

 The title of your website.
 This is shown in the Web browser's title bar, set as the default name for a bookmark, and in numerous places on your site's published web page(s).

+> :bulb: If you have a multi-lingual Web site, set this setting the site's title in the site's default language.
+To set a site title in multiple languages, see the [Internationalization and localization](#internationalization-and-localization) section to learn how to add translatable text to your Web site, and then add a string whose key is `site_title` to the language's strings data file.

 ### `description`

 Your website's description should be a one or two sentence explanation of what your site is for and what a visitor might find useful about it.
 The description field is sometimes shown in the detail view of search engine result pages, and when someone shares your website address on social media.

+> :bulb: If you have a multi-lingual Web site, set this setting the site's description in the site's default language.
+To set a site description in multiple languages, see the [Internationalization and localization](#internationalization-and-localization) section to learn how to add translatable text to your Web site, and then add a string whose key is `site_description` to the language's strings data file.

 ### `timezone`